top of page

 Clipless pedals are forbidden for children 12 and under, regardless of ability level.

 Your number plate should be visible and on your bike at all times.
-If you travel out of province, you will be provided and required to display a sideplate.
+If you travel out of province, you will be required to display a sideplate.

 Parent/Gaurdian Rule